laravel/docs/blade.md

     @include('view.name', ['some' => 'data'])

-Including a view that doesn't exist will throw an error, but in situations where you need to include a view that may not be present you can use the `@includeIf` directive.
+Of course, if you attempt to `@include` a view which does not exist, Laravel will throw an error.
+If you would like to include a view that may or may not be present, you should use the `@includeIf` directive:

+    @includeIf('view.name', ['some' => 'data'])

 > {note} You should avoid using the `__DIR__` and `__FILE__` constants in your Blade views, since they will refer to the location of the cached, compiled view.